HunorMarton/svg-tutorial/src/content/svg/forest.md

 </div>

-Then we can reuse it in a similar way as we did in <a href="/svg/path">the snowflake example</a>.
+Then we can reuse it in a similar way as we did in [the snowflake example](/svg/use).
 We move it to the `defs` section, wrap it into a group element, set an ID for it, and then reuse it with the `use` element.

 Here we also position the reused elements by setting an `x` and `y` coordinate and to add some perspective to the image we use the `scale` transformation.